 The lightening of the project is formed by the lamps provided in the gaps in between the joints of the bricks inspired by Iranian traditional architecture which translated into a modern language of design.The other material used for the interior space is dark wood includes the floor, furniture, and back side wall linked with kitchen.

-In conclusion the spatial diagram regarding the materiality and function are divided into two divisions as follows:
+In conclusion the spatial diagram of the Espriss Cafe regarding the materiality and function are divided into two divisions as follows:

 1. Inside kitchen space linked to the ground floor with the back side wall and finally demonstrate the entrance door as this part invisible the venting installations above the doorway.